jonathanhogg/flitter/docs/language.md

 ```

 will bind the arguments to parameters with `x` taking the value `2`, `y` taking
-the value `1` and `z` taking the value `3`.
-Named arguments should be given
+its default value `1` and `z` taking the value `3`.
+Named arguments must be
-*after* any positional arguments and should not repeat positional arguments.
+given *after* any positional arguments and should not repeat positional

-Functions that have all literal (or unspecified) default parameter values, and
+arguments (they will be ignored if they do).

-that do not reference any non-local names within the body, will be inlined by
+Functions that that do not reference any non-local dynamic names within the
+body (including recursive functions) are eligible for inlining by the
-the simplifier at each call site.
-The simplifier is then able to bind the
+simplifier at each call site.
+The simplifier is able to bind the parameters
-parameters to the argument expressions and continue simplifying the body on
+to the argument expressions and continue simplifying the body on that basis.
-that basis.
-Therefore, it is often more efficient to pass dynamic values (such
+Therefore, it is often more performant to pass dynamic values (such as `beat`)
-as `beat`) into the function as parameters than allow them to be captured from
+into the function as parameters than allow them to be captured from the
-the environment.
+environment.

 ## Anonymous functions